covcom/303CEM/01 Linux/README.md

 1. Download and install the latest version of [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads), this was 5.1.4 at the time of writing.
 If you are working on the lab machines you will not need to complete this step as it is already installed.
 2. Locate the latest LTS release of the [Ubuntu Server Distro](http://www.ubuntu.com/download/server) and download the .iso file.
-3. Create a new Virtual Machine following the instructions given.
+3. Create a new Virtual Machine following the instructions given in the worksheet on Moodle.
 4. Install Ubuntu Server 16 LTS keeping a note of the installation choices you made.

-### 1.2 Alternative Instructions

-If you are having difficulties manually installing Ubuntu in a VirtualBox try these alternative instructions.

-1. Open Terminal/Command Line on your host computer.
-2. Create a directory and navigate to it.
-3. Create a VM using Vagrant (you may need to install this first).
-4. Log in using Vagrant SSH.
+5. When the server reboots, log in using the account you created.
+6. Locate the **IP Address** of your server (see note below) and make a note of it.

+#### 1.1.1 Finding the IP Address

+When you boot up your server, the bridged network adapter will connect to the network just like your host and request an IP address from a DHCP server (this will be explained in more detail next week).
+To connect to your server using SSH you need to know the IP address it has been assigned.

+To do this you need to log into the server directly and run the `ifconfig` command, this will show you the IP address used by your network adapter.
+Look for the `enp0s3` adapter and locate the `inet addr` value.
+In this case it is `192.168.0.34`.
+Make a note of this.
 ```
-vagrant init ubuntu/trusty64
-vagrant up
-vagrant ssh
+ifconfig
+  enp0s3    Link encap:Ethernet  HWaddr 08:00:27:78:2b:86
+            inet addr:192.168.0.34  Bcast:192.168.0.255  Mask:255.255.255.0
+            inet6 addr: 2a02:c7d:761e:8b00:a00:27ff:fe78:2b86/64 Scope:Global
 ```